paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 ##### Configuring AuReiNAND

-1. Use the A button and the dpad to turn on "Updated SysNAND mode", "Use pre-patched FIRMs", and "Force A9LH detection"
+1. Use the A button and the dpad to turn on "Updated SysNAND mode", "Use pre-patched FIRMs", "Force A9LH detection" and "Show current NAND in System Settings"
 2. Press Start to save and reboot

 ##### Enter Decrypt9